-The West Virginia natural gas accident lawyers at DiPiero Simmons McGinley & Bastress, PLLC can help you file a lawsuit if you’ve been seriously injured in a natural gas explosion, fire, collision, or refinery-related accident.
+The Charleston natural gas accident lawyers at DiPiero Simmons McGinley & Bastress, PLLC can help you file a lawsuit if you’ve been seriously injured in a natural gas explosion, fire, collision, or refinery-related accident.
 Due to the obscurity of this type of accident, it can be incredibly difficult to pinpoint who is liable for your injuries and damages.
 When you retain our services, our priority will be to figure out who owes you compensation and construct your case once we do.

 For more than 20 years, our Charleston law firm has been analyzing medical records, reviewing eyewitness testimonies, and using all means of investigative techniques to support our clients’ claims in court.
 We understand that a complex case like a natural gas accident injury claim will not be solved by the work of one person alone.
 Our firm functions as a team comprised of multiple personal injury attorneys, allowing us to see every possible angle and ensuring we make only the best choices for you.

 How Are Natural Gas Accidents Caused?

 Sources of natural gas are abundant, especially here in West Virginia where the Marcellus shale provides plenty of resources for the oil and gas industries.
 As companies collect, refine, and distribute natural gas for a variety of purposes, they can create an array of potential hazards if they do not act safely and responsibly.
 Many of these hazards affect only the workers at the refinery or oil field, but others can affect nearby residents and even homeowners.

 Natural gas accidents and related injuries can stem from: